Is there a quick fix to reach your body goals?

 How body acceptance and transformation actually happen…

-The path to a place of true acceptance and transformation actually looks like this.
+The path to a place of true acceptance and body transformation actually looks like this.
 First, accept yourself exactly as you are right now.
 Then, your relationship to food and your body will start to shift.

 WIth those shifts, your mind will begin to transform.
 Finally, you’ll be more motivated to grow as a dancer, artist and athlete.